Born This Way (Glee): Production

 The episode was extended and ran for 90 minutes, as opposed to the usual 60 minutes.
 Michael Ausiello of TVLine reported that the producers included two extra musical performances to fill the extended time slot.
 Series creator Ian Brennan stated that he believed the extension was granted as there were two songs which would otherwise have been cut for length.
 He welcomed the additional 24 minutes of screen time, and commented: "We're always desperately cutting down our episodes.
 Even when we write them, and then in the editing room we're always throwing away stuff that I really love to get it down to time. [...]
 It will be just really interesting content-wise for us [to have an extension]."

 The focus of the episode is Lady Gaga's song "Born This Way", which she approved for use in Glee before the song premiered.
-This will be the second episode to highlight Gaga's music, the first one being season one's "Theatricality".
+This was the second episode to highlight Gaga's music, the first one being season one's "Theatricality".
 According to Monteith, the focus of "Born This Way" is the characters "embracing the things about [them]selves that [they] don't like and tailoring [their] performances around that."
 It features homophobic Dave Karofsky starting to come to terms with his homosexuality.
 The plot arc, which began in the season's sixth episode, "Never Been Kissed", is intended by series creator Ryan Murphy to have a happy ending.
 He explained that, while someone like Karofsky could turn to drugs or alcohol or commit suicide, Glee is "by nature optimistic", so he plans to conclude the storyline positively.
 For fellow closeted character Santana, "Born This Way" set up the final three episodes of the season, which will increase focus on her love for her best friend Brittany.
 The episode additionally marked the first appearance of guest star Dr. Shane, "a very smart, cool and kind psychiatrist" who may become a recurring character.
 Other characters seen in "Born This Way" include glee club members Mike Chang (Harry Shum Jr.), Sam Evans and Lauren Zizes, Kurt's boyfriend Blaine Anderson, school bully Azimio (James Earl), Principal Figgins, and Karofsky's father, Paul (Daniel Roebuck).

 In addition to "Born This Way", the other songs covered in the episode were Keane's "Somewhere Only We Know", "As If We Never Said Goodbye" from the musical Sunset Boulevard, a mash-up of "I Feel Pretty" from West Side Story and "Unpretty" by TLC, "I've Gotta Be Me" from the musical Golden Rainbow, and Duck Sauce's "Barbra Streisand".
 All but "Barbra Streisand" were released as digital singles for the episode.
 "Somewhere Only We Know" was included on the series' seventh soundtrack, Glee: The Music Presents the Warblers, and "As If We Never Said Goodbye", "Born This Way" and "I Feel Pretty / Unpretty" were included on the series' eighth soundtrack, Glee: The Music, Volume 6.